sethmlarson/sethmlarson.dev/app/markdown/2026-02-28/links-awakening.md

-# Legend of Zelda: Link’s Awakening
+# “The Legend of Zelda: Link’s Awakening” respects your time

 <div class="row">
 <div class="col-6">